A BRIEF HISTORY OF GARDENING

 By Tim Lambert

-Gardens In The Ancient World
+Gardening In The Ancient World

 The earliest gardens were grown for practical reasons.
 People grew herbs or vegetables.
 However when man became civilised an upper class emerged with the leisure to enjoy purely decorative gardens.
 They also had servants (or slaves) to do the gardening for them.

-Gardens in Ancient Egypt
+Gardening in Ancient Egypt

 In the hot and arid climate of ancient Egypt rich people liked to rest in the shade of trees.
 They created gardens enclosed by walls with trees planted with trees in rows.
 Sometimes the Egyptians planted alternating species.
 They grew trees like sycamores, date palms, fig trees, nut trees and pomegranate trees.
 They also grew willows.
 The Egyptians also grew vineyards.
 (Although beer was the drink of the common people the rich liked drinking wine).